 We asked teens what issues matter most to them in this upcoming election, and climate change was at the top of the list.
 Young climate activists like Xiye Bastida, Vic Barrett and Greta Thunberg have called attention to this issue and are demanding action from lawmakers.
 Millions of people, many of whom are youth, recently protested around the world in support of more progressive climate policies.

-KQED Learn provides free supports to help teachers meet these standards and spark evidence-based, lively discussions about climate change.
-Each discussion on KQED Learn features an episode of our award-winning web series Above the Noise.
-Each video is full of scientific research and evidence that is delivered with context that’s relevant to the lives of students.
-After watching the video, your class can then join the student-only discussion forum where they can practice civil dialogue and evidence-based communication around several climate change topics.
+KQED provides free supports to help teachers meet these standards and spark evidence-based, lively discussions about climate change.
+Our award-winning web series Above the Noise is full of scientific research and evidence that is delivered with context that’s relevant to the lives of students.
+Each episode includes a lesson plan, viewing guide, and additional helpful resources.